surajs02/jsx-codeguide/README.md

 ### Object Colon Spacing

-Object colons should be prepended with a space.
+Object colons should be appended with a space.

 Good:
 ```js